docknetwork/react-native-sdk/docs/cloud-wallet.md

 The `masterKey` is used to derive encryption keys for the EDV, while the `mnemonic` is used to recover the master key.

-**Note:** Encryption keys can be derived from biometric data through a third-party service, offering enhanced security by linking the keys to a user's unique biometric profile
+**Note:** Encryption keys can be derived from biometric data through a third-party service, offering enhanced security by linking the keys to a user's unique biometric profile.

 If the master key is lost, the mnemonic can be used to recover it.
 Store the mnemonic securely and do not share it with anyone.
 ```ts